Check Point 5000 series is giving businesses of all sizes the power to run the most comprehensive threat prevention

 For all appliances except 5900: When using Solid State Drive (SSD), the local logging feature in SmartDashboard is not supported on the Security Gateway.
 In case of a disconnection between the Log Server and the Security Gateway, logs will automatically be saved locally on the Security Gateway.

 Solid State Drive (SSD) is supported with a Standalone Deployment only on 5900 appliances.

 The size of the R80.10 / R77.30 Dual Image for these appliances exceeds the capacity of a DVD disc.
-Users should use the ISOmorphic Tool (build 160 and above) from sk65205.
+Users should use the ISOmorphic Tool (build 160 and higher) from sk65205.

 "invalid BIOS" status in the WebUI on 5000 Enterprise Appliances.
 Refer to sk138332.